msa-em/nanocartography/02_orientation.md

 the z-axis for conceptual simplicity.
-This is certainly not the only choice, and the following derivations could be followed with a different convention, such as the one used by International Tables of Crystallography (Aroyo, 2016).
+This is certainly not the only choice, and the following derivations could be followed with a different convention, such as the one used by International Tables of Crystallography {cite:p}`aroyo2016international`.
 However, the essence of the method is unchanged regardless of the specific convention used.

 :::{figure} ./images/image4.tiff